Running can be a somewhat divisive sport, with people either vehemently loving or hating it.

 So, is running good for you?
 What do you think so far?

-In much the same way that there are many people asking the question, “Is running good for you?”, plenty of people ask, “Is running bad for you?”
+In much the same way that many people ask the question, “Is running good for you?” plenty of people ask, “Is running bad for you?”

-The reasons why running is good for you typically outweighs the reasons running can be bad for you both in terms of number of and significance, but any fair argument should present both sides.
+The reasons running is good for you typically outweigh the reasons running can be bad for you both in terms of number and significance, but any fair argument should present both sides.

-It’s worth noting that moderation can be key: some of the reasons running is good for you can become reasons running is bad for you if you run too much or don’t give your body adequate rest.
+It’s worth noting that moderation can be key: some of the reasons running is good for you can become reasons running is bad for you if you run too much or don’t give your body adequate rest days.

 #1: Running Can Cause Musculoskeletal Injuries

-Running is a high-impact activity and places a lot of stress and strain on muscles, tendons, ligaments, cartilage, and bones.
+Running is a high-impact activity that places much stress and strain on muscles, tendons, ligaments, cartilage, and bones.

 Overuse injuries, such as stress fractures and tendinitis, are particularly common, especially amongst high mileage runners, runners who fail to consume an adequate number of calories to support their training, and runners who increase their training volume or intensity too quickly.